 - Large scale, to help students step outside of their tendency to draw small.

-Those three reasons alone would make this cat fun for all ages, but a chance to make those rather anime-looking eyes, with the highlight spots that so many young artists are aware of these days, just adds a cherry on the top.
-Try this out with a room full 25 students and I bet by the time you are done, no two are alike!
+Those three reasons alone would make this cat fun for all ages, but a chance to make those rather anime-looking eyes, with the highlight spots that so many young artists are aware of these days?
+That just adds a cherry on top.

 Time needed: 1 hour.